web analytics

 Line Judges (Linesmen)

-The line judge is placed at each line of badminton court to look after if a shuttle landed is in or out of the court near the line you are appointed to look after.
+The line judge is placed at each line of the badminton court to look after whether a shuttle that lands is in or out of the court near the line they are appointed to look after.

 How many line judges are there in badminton?